If your looking for the “Do’s and Don’ts” of selling your home without a realtor, you’ve found the right place!

 You now have the information to make a decision on whether or not selling with an agent is for you!
 We have covered the risks, benefits, & common fears associated with both scenarios.
 If you want to sell, the main factor is: take action!
 Whether that is calling some agents to interview, or driving down to the the local hardware store to pick up some FSBO signs.
 Just make it happen!

 P.S.
 My name is Parker Stiles, and I am professional homebuyer (yep, “We Buy Houses” throughout Atlanta).
 If you want help and/or advice on any of the topics covered in this article, feel free to call me @ 678-909-1561 OR shoot me an email.
+Also, make sure to check out the current promotions running on our Monthly Incentives Page.

 P.P.S.
 If you read this entire article, you’re likely considering a very important financial decision.
 Atlanta homeowners call me everyday to ask for advice.
 Don’t be shy.
 Speak Soon!